 How To Get Over Interview Nerves

 One of the best ways to calm your interview nerves is to be prepared.
-Learn about the company and their history beforehand—usually you can find this on their website’s “About Us” page.
+Learn about the company and their history beforehand.
 Also think about the possible questions you will be asked, such as: Why do you want this job?
 What can you bring to the role?
 Do you have any similar experience?